Zypher0903/MineByte-crypto-simulator/README.md

 │   └── file_io.py                # JSON file handling
 │
 └── .gitignore
+⚠️ Disclaimer
+MineByte (MB) is an educational and local project designed to demonstrate and learn the basic principles of blockchain technology and mining.

+It is important to understand that:

+MineByte is currently not connected to any public network or official exchange.

+The value of MB coins has no market price and is defined solely by agreements between users within this system.

+MB is used exclusively within the local blockchain instance and does not guarantee liquidity or convertibility to real currencies.

+Any exchange of MineByte coins for real money takes place outside the system and by personal agreement between users.

+This project is not financial advice or an investment.
+Use responsibly and only for educational purposes.

 🤝 Contributing
 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to open issues or submit pull requests to improve the project.
 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.